Autism shares brain signatures with schizophrenia and bipolar disorder – but what does this mean for autists?

 For Nicholette Zeliadt’s longer article on spectrumnews.org, click HERE.
 (Interestingly, spectrumnews.org reported ten years ago that: “There is growing evidence that autism, schizophrenia and bipolar disorder are likely to involve similar pathways.”)

-Essentially, this new study found that the ‘gene expression patterns’ – or brain signatures – in the brains of people with autism are similar to those brains of people who have schizophrenia or bipolar disorder.
+Essentially, this new study found that the ‘gene expression patterns’ – or brain signatures – in the brains of autistic people are similar to those brains of people who have schizophrenia or bipolar disorder.

 All three conditions show an activation of genes in star-shaped brain cells called astrocytes, and suppression of genes that function at synapses, the junctions between neurons.
 These cells and junctions are both important for ‘neuronal’ communication, and may have gone ‘awry’ within the individuals with these conditions.
 The three groups of people may share features in common, such as language problems, irritability and even aggression.